DCS-Web-Editor/dcs-web-editor-docs/docs/sections/uitools/uitools.md

 ![Draw](./images/Draw.png)

 When selected, this tool allows for drawing on the map with a marker using your mouse.
-Color is selected via the Marker Color tool as shown above.
+Color is selected via the Marker Color tool previously noted.
 Click on any mark to erase it.

 The Text tool: